-The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001; phone: (202) 887-6791; web address: https://www.aacnnursing.org/.
+The Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001; phone: (202) 887-6791; web address: www.aacn.nche.org.

-Nursing Education, MSN
+Nursing Education, Master of Science

 The Baker College Master of Science in Nursing (MSN) program strives to prepare nurses for leadership positions in education (education track).
 The Education cognate builds upon knowledge and skills nurses bring into the program, which is designed to meet the highest levels of nursing practice with an emphasis on the potential of each student.
-The MSN degree program provides experienced professional nurses with the education and competencies needed to function in a rapidly changing health care environment.
+The MSN degree program provides experienced professional nurses with the education and competencies needed to function in a rapidly changing healthcare environment.

-Program Status: Open Enrollment Program Requirements
+Program Status - Open Enrollment Program Requirements